Mydecine

 In addition to medical and surgical treatments, lifestyle changes can help women manage fibroid symptoms more effectively.
 Maintaining a healthy weight, eating a balanced diet rich in fiber and low in processed foods, and engaging in regular exercise may reduce the severity of symptoms.
 Stress management techniques, such as yoga or meditation, can also provide relief from discomfort and improve overall well-being.

 While lifestyle changes alone cannot shrink fibroids, they can make other treatments more effective and support long-term health.
+On heavier days, some women find that wearing a period panty—designed for absorbency without the bulk of traditional pads—can reduce discomfort and add confidence when managing fibroid-related bleeding.

 Choosing the Right Treatment